julianmak/NEMO-related/docs/compilation_notes/packages.rst

   chmod +x compile_dependencies.sh

-Before you execute the shell script with ``./compile_dependencies.sh``, make sure you the compilers are pointed to appropriately.
-You can do this in ``~/.bashrc`` (see first code block on this page) or within the script itself (it is commented out at the moment).
-Some packages may already exist, and if you don't want them installed you should comment out the appropriate lines in the script and modify some of the paths accordingly.
+Before you execute the shell script with ``./compile_dependencies.sh``, make sure the compilers are pointed to appropriately.
+You can do this in ``~/.bashrc`` (see first code block on this page) or within the shell script itself (it is commented out at the moment).
+If some packages already exist and don't want them installed, comment out the appropriate lines in the script and modify some of the paths accordingly.